pvasek/kudu-wiki/Azure-runtime-environment.md

 ## File system

-There are three main types of files that an Azure Web Site can deal with
+There are three main types of files that an Azure Web App can deal with

 ### Persisted files